HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

  - Native views [Link](https://docs.flutter.dev/platform-integration/android/platform-views)

 ### Some packages should be adopted by flutter team
-Package like Provider should be adopted by flutter since Remi will be focused on Riverpod and Provider won't get that much attention from the author sooner or later.
+Package like Provider should be adopted by flutter since Remi will be focused on Riverpod and Provider won't get that much attention from him sooner or later.
 Technically Provider is just InheritedWidget for humans , it would be no brainer to be part of the flutter SDK. other packages like:
  - Gap
  - Nested